pierrejacob/dempsterpolytope/README.md

 #>
 #> $dir
 #> [1] "<=" "<=" "<=" "<=" "<=" "<=" "<=" "<=" "<="
-# V-representation, or "vertex" representation
+# V-representation, or 'vertex' representation means the set is represented
-# means the set is represented by its vertices
+# by its vertices
 eta_converted$vertices_barcoord
 #>           [,1]      [,2]      [,3]
 #> [1,] 0.5120778 0.1764902 0.3114321